 Hwang had previously confirmed, at a Nov.
 9 Los Angeles event honoring the show’s first season, that he was in the planning process for the second season of the series.

 “There’s been so much pressure, so much demand and so much love for a second season.
-So I almost feel like you leave us no choice!,” Hwang told the Associated Press on Tuesday.
+So I almost feel like you leave us no choice!,” Hwang told the Associated Press.
 “But I will say there will indeed be a second season.
 It’s in my head right now.
 I’m in the planning process currently.
 But I do think it’s too early to say when and how that’s going to happen.”

 The Korean survival drama Squid Game premiered on Netflix back in September and quickly became the service’s most popular original series, holding the number one spot on Netflix’s top 10 most popular shows and movies for four consecutive weeks.
 In response to the show’s surge in popularity, Netflix made three movies directed by Hwang Dong-hyuk available to stream in the US last week.

 Update (June 13, 2022): Netflix has now confirmed that a second season of Squid Game will air; this post has been rewritten to reflect the new developments.